-Scoliosis in people with Duchenne muscular dystrophy is usually progressive and treated with surgery.
-However, it is unclear whether the existing evidence is sufficiently scientifically rigorous to support a recommendation for spinal surgery for most people with Duchenne muscular dystrophy and scoliosis.
-This is an updated review and an updated search was undertaken in which no new studies were found.
+Scoliosis in patients with Duchenne muscular dystrophy (DMD) is usually progressive and is treated with surgery.
+However, it is unclear whether the existing evidence is sufficiently scientifically rigorous to support a recommendation for spinal surgery for most patients with DMD and scoliosis.
+This is an updated review, and an updated search was undertaken in which no new studies were found for inclusion.